davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Browsers use font-synthesis (fake bold/italic), when the real font version is not available.
 Useful for when fonts are loading, but don't use this technique once font loading cycle has finished.

-[faux-pas bookmarklet](https://filamentgroup.github.io/faux-pas/dist/demo.html) can identify occurences of font-synthesis on a page
+[faux-pas bookmarklet](https://filamentgroup.github.io/faux-pas/dist/demo.html) can identify occurrences of font-synthesis on a page

 The browser initiates a web font load when:
 - CSS has been parsed and `@font-face` found